Villa Wolf: History

 The building was commissioned in 1925 by the cloth and textile manufacturer Erich Wolf (1883–1958).
 He increased his wealth by marrying Elisabeth Wilke (1894–1987), who in turn had inherited a hat factory, in 1922.
 He had chosen an elevation in Guben as the building site, from which one had an overview of the industrial plants running along the Neisse.
 The narrow hillside plot ran along Teichbornstraße (today ulica Krolewska) and Grüne Wiese (today ulica Piastowska).

 With the advance of the Red Army in World War II the family fled in 1945.
 They left everything behind, the building burnt down and was not rebuilt.
 The remaining building materials were used for the reconstruction of buildings in Gubin.
 In the 1960s, the land was apparently leveled.
 The area was greened and integrated into the newly created Waszkiewicz Park in 1977.

 From 2001 onwards, on the initiative of the Internationale Bauausstellung Fürst-Pückler-Land under the direction of Lars Scharnholz of the Brandenburg University of Technology (BTU), the foundations were excavated and then measured and documented by the Museum of Modern Art.
 Further investigations with ground-penetrating radar are planned in order to determine the structure of the building in more detail.
 In 2006, a "Mies-Memory-Box" in Gubin provided information about the building with historical photographs as well as shard remains from the Wolf's porcelain collection.
-It was subsequently shown in Wroclaw, Berlin, Dessau and Stuttgart.
+It was subsequently shown in Wrocław, Berlin, Dessau and Stuttgart.
 Today marks on the ground in the park are reminders of the villa.

 Following the idea of the city planner Florian Mausbach, a German-Polish initiative is striving to reconstruct the building.
 The Government of Poland signaled its support in 2019.